benhenshaw/rhythm/doc/final.md

 **Some things only last one frame.** Some objects are created for rendering purposes, such as dynamic strings, and will simply be discarded after use.
 One could use stack memory for some of these things, but it would be more reliable to have some way to ensure their allocation.

 #### The Solution
 The project employs a pool-based approach.
-It is very simple, with the main allocation function consisting of only 12 lines of code.
+It is simple, with the main allocation function consisting of only 12 lines of code.
 This allocator follows a principal often employed in high-performance video games: allocate up front, and sub-allocate after that point.
 There are three pools: the persistent pool, the scene pool, and the frame pool.
 The persistent pool performs allocations that are never deallocated.
 The scene pool is emptied when the scene changes, so the next scene has the entire empty pool.
 The frame pool is emptied every frame after rendering occurs.

 ~~~C
 void * pool_alloc(int pool_index, u64 byte_count)